-The hazard factors that apply to propulsion devices with the propellant combinations of ethyl alcohol/air and paraffin (kerosene)/ air are the same as those that apply to liquid fuel rocket engines and gas generators (see above in this section).
-The instability and powerful oxidising effect of hydrogen peroxide constitutes the most significant hazard factor in systems where high-test peroxide (HTP) is used as propellant.
-Hydrogen peroxide that accidentally leaks out and comes into contact with combustible or catalytic substances can cause spontaneous combustion.
+The hazard factors that apply to propulsion devices with the propellant combinations of ethyl alcohol/air and paraffin (kerosene)/ air are the same as those that apply to liquid fuel rocket engines and gas generators (see that section).
+The instability and powerful oxidising effect of highly concentrated hydrogen peroxide, HTP (Swedish: "VP85"), constitutes the most significant hazard factor in systems where it is used as propellant.